Access the value of your crypto assets without cashing them in.

 What is a BlockFi cryptocurrency loan?

 A BlockFi cryptocurrency loan is a type of asset-backed financing for people who own at least $4,000 in bitcoin, Ether or Litecoin and want to access its dollar value.
-Loan amounts start at $2,000 and go as high as $10,000,000, though borrowers must stay below an LTV of 50%.
-Rates typically run from 10% to 13% APR.
+Loan amounts start at $2,000 and go as high as $100,000,000, though borrowers must stay up to an LTV of 50%.
+Rates typically run from 4.5% (Starting at) APR.

 How it works